 Safety is our priority!
 This tool might be dangerous to use, that’s why we suggest taking care of safety features like electric brakes and fence guards.
 Never use your saw without a blade guard!

-Before every cut, make an imaginary cut, so you can be sure that you are cutting on the right place and to see where to put your hands in order to avoid injuries.
+Before every cut, make an imaginary cut, so you can be sure that you are cutting at the right place and to see where to put your hands in order to avoid injuries.
 It will be good to use a clamp, to hold the board while you are cutting.

 A blade guard that’s easy to see through